hansl/holoway/README.md

-# holoway
+# Zen JS

-A Django inspired server framework for ES6.
+A Django inspired server framework for ES6 and AngularJS.